 - Complete a Market Data Questionnaire indicating how you receive data, what you do with it, and your access controls surrounding the products.
 For more information about reporting codes see What is a reporting code?.

 - If you use any third party services to help your organization with your business case for Delta1 Market Data, you must register the third parties as service facilitators by submitting Service Facilitator Form.

 - If you are looking for a license fee waiver for eligible services please submit a License Fee Waiver Application.

 - Sign the Market Data License Agreement and read the Market Data Policies.

 - Review the Market Data Fee Schedule.

-- Setup your SFTP account for sftp.onechicago.com for monthly reporting.
+- Set up your monthly reporting process.
 See Market Data Reporting Service for more information.

 What is a Market Data Designation?

 Upon a successfully completed Market Data Questionnaire, we assign a Market Data Designation based on the licensee's use of data.
 See designations below: